 In the area of economic modernization, under Pinsky, NYCEDC created the Center for Economic Transformation (CET), which, in addition to launching a network of business incubators across the City that, at the time of Pinsky’s departure, housed more than 600 companies, developed and oversaw the Bloomberg Administration’s international Applied Sciences NYC competition.
 The Applied Sciences competition will result in a significant expansion of Columbia University’s engineering school, as well as the creation of a new engineering institute in Downtown Brooklyn led by NYU that will include CUNY, Carnegie Mellon University and others.
 It will also result in the creation of a $2 billion engineering campus on Roosevelt Island, being developed by Cornell University and the Technion-Israel Institute of Technology.

 Prior to joining the NYCEDC, Pinsky was an associate at the law firm of Cleary Gottlieb, Steen & Hamilton in the Real Estate practice and a financial analyst at James D. Wolfensohn Inc. He is a graduate of Columbia College, where he majored in Ancient History, and of Harvard Law School, and is an Adjunct Senior Research Scholar at Columbia’s School of International and Public Affairs.
-Pinsky lives in Brooklyn with his wife, Angela and his son, Theo.
+Pinsky lives in Brooklyn with his wife, Angela and their children, Theo and Amelia.

 Frank Pusinelli, RA

-Mr. Pusinelli serves as Executive Vice President of Operations, Property Management and Construction.
+Mr. Pusinelli serves as Executive Vice President of Operations, Property Management and Construction at RXR Realty.
 He is responsible for business planning, budgeting and operational activities.
-He oversees all tenant improvement and capital construction projects for the Company’s portfolio of assets.
-Mr. Pusinelli sets policies, procedures and goals for Architecture, Construction and Property Management in keeping with the direction provided for the Company by the Executive Management team.
+Mr. Pusinelli provides physical due diligence for potential purchases by developing operating expense models, immediate and long term capital improvement plans as well as asset repositioning strategies and design ideas.
+He oversees all tenant improvement and capital construction projects for the Company’s portfolio of assets and is a member of the Executive Team Sub-Committee that oversees major repositioning projects.
+Mr. Pusinelli sets policies, procedures and goals for Architecture, Construction and Property Management in keeping with the direction provided for the Company by the Executive Management Team.